The Role of Learning in Attacking ML-based Network Intrusion Detection

 \texttt{CSE-CIC-IDS2018}~\cite{sharafaldin_toward_2018}.
 Curated by the Communications Security Establishment (CSE) and the Canadian Institute for Cybersecurity (CIC) on an Amazon Web Services (AWS) platform.
 Unlike previous datasets, it defines abstract user profiles to generate realistic background traffic and includes attack scenarios, such as Injection, Botnet, Brute Force, and Infiltration, captured over a 10-day period to represent cloud-centric network flows.

-\textbf{Models.} We consider a range of traditional and state-of-the-art ML models used for cybersecurity tasks.
+\textbf{Models.} We consider a range of widely-used ML models for cybersecurity tasks and commonly used in ML for intrusion detection research~\cite{jin_robustifying_2025, liu_amoeba_2023, wang2023bars, sheatsley_robustness_2021}.
 Specifically, we evaluate Logistic Regression (LR) and Multi-Layer Perceptron (MLP) models as well as Random Forest (RF) and XGBoost (XGB) ensemble models.
-We report the F1 score of each model in each NetFlow dataset as a binary classification task (with malicious samples as positives and benign samples as negatives) in \autoref{fig:model_comparison}.
-We observe that the random forest and XGBoost models are most effective across datasets, with F1-score consistently above 0.84 for every dataset.
+We report the F1 score of each model in each NetFlow dataset as a binary classification task in \autoref{tab:f1_scores}.
+We observe that the random forest and XGBoost models are most effective across datasets, with F1-score consistently above 0.81 for every dataset.

-\textbf{Algorithms.} We consider four state-of-the-art RL algorithms for training policies to evade ML-based NIDS.
+\textbf{Algorithms.} We consider four state-of-the-art RL algorithms for training policies.
 Specifically, we use PPO~\cite{schulman_proximal_2017}, A2C~\cite{mnih_asynchronous_2016}, SAC~\cite{haarnoja_soft_2018}, and TD3~\cite{fujimoto_addressing_2018} as the learning algorithm benchmarks under the stable-baselines3~\cite{raffin_stable-baselines3_2021} implementation for evaluation.
 PPO and A2C are \textit{on-policy} learning algorithms that rollout a sequence of data, update the policy $\pi_{\theta}$ with the rollout, discard the rollout data, and repeat.
 In contrast, SAC and TD3 are \textit{off-policy} learning algorithms that continuously append data in a large memory buffer and update the policy every few steps on random samples from the buffer.
 Despite their differences in the training loop, the policy $\pi_{\theta}$ produced is what is used to deploy in the attack.